CUNY Wide Core Facilities

 On this website, you will find links to equipment by category or CUNY college.
 In addition, the database is searchable by keywords, using the search feature.
 For more information regarding fees, user policies, and hours of operation, please contact the Core Facilities managers directly.
 Their contact information is provided on each Core Facility’s page.

-The CEPSR (Center for Engineering and Physical Science Research) Clean Room is dedicated to providing the instrumentation, technical expertise, and team-teaching environment to stimulate collaborative research in nanoscale technology.
+The CNI (Columbia Nano Initiative) Clean Room is dedicated to providing the instrumentation, technical expertise, and team-teaching environment to stimulate collaborative research in nanoscale technology.
 The facility supports the creation and evaluation of devices and materials with state of the art fabrication.

 Center for Functional Nanomaterials at Brookhaven National Laboratory

 The Brookhaven Nanofabrication Facility is dedicated to the processing of thin-film materials and devices.
 Core laboratory capabilities include high-resolution patterning by electron-beam and nanoimprint lithography methods, plasma-based dry etch processes, and material deposition.

 MicroDevice Lab (MDL) at Stevens Institute of Technology

 The multi-user Micro Device Laboratory (MDL) is housed within an 800 square feet clean room at Stevens.